-The most vulnerable age group includes children who are 1 to 4 years old.
-Tragically, the overwhelming majority of drowning incidents involving children of this age group take place in private pools.
+The most vulnerable age group includes children 1 to 4 years old.
+Tragically, most drowning incidents involving children of this age group occur in private pools.
 According to the CDC, “drowning is responsible for more deaths among children [aged 1 to 4] than any other cause except congenital anomalies (birth defects).”
-For children ages 1 to 14 years old, drowning is one of the major leading causes of unintentional injury-related fatality — only second to car accidents.
+For children ages 1 to 14, drowning is one of the leading causes of unintentional injury-related fatality — only second to car accidents.

-- Lack of adequate fencing and barriers – Oftentimes, young children can gain access to pools without their parent’s knowledge.
-The presence of a four-sided barrier around a private home pool significantly reduces a child’s risk of drowning.
+- Lack of adequate fencing and barriers – Often, young children can access pools without their parent’s knowledge.
+A four-sided barrier around a private home pool significantly reduces a child’s risk of drowning.

 - Inability to swim – Swimming is a skill that must be taught through proper training.
-Research has shown that teaching young children to swim early on greatly reduces their risk of drowning.
+Research has shown that teaching young children to swim early reduces their risk of drowning.

 - Location – Swimming in the choppy ocean is a much different experience than swimming in a calm pool.
-It is important for swimmers of all ages to be adequately prepared to swim in different settings.
+Swimmers of all ages must be adequately prepared to swim in different settings.

-- Not wearing a life-jacket – The use of a life-jacket can mean the difference between life and death in many situations.
-Parents must make sure that their young child is fitted for the appropriate preventative gear.
+- Not wearing a life jacket – Using a life jacket can mean the difference between life and death in many situations.
+Parents must ensure their young child is fitted with the appropriate preventative gear.

 - Alcohol use – Alcohol can negatively impact judgment, motor control, and reaction time.
-Often, it is a factor within a high number of drowning incidents.
+Often, it is a factor in a high number of drowning incidents.

-- Seizures – For children with seizure disorders, the most common drowning risk isn’t a pool at all — it’s a bathtub.
+- Seizures – The most common drowning risk for children with seizure disorders isn’t a pool at all — it’s a bathtub.
 This is why it is important for parents to closely supervise their children any time water is involved in an activity.